mumbleskates/bilrost/README.md

           default value
         * unknown fields must err
         * maps' keys and sets' items must be ordered
 * major changes in relation to protobuf and the history there
     * bijective varints
         * what leb128 varints gave protobuf
             * simplicity
             * zero-extension
         * what bijective varints give us
             * ez distinguished encoding
             * very very close to the same read/write cost
             * smaller size
     * no non-zigzag signed varints
+        * these are just an efficiency footgun really
+        * even the `int32` protobuf type uses 10 entire bytes to encode negative numbers just in case the type is widened to `int64` later. savings seem minimal
     * no integer domain coercion
         * the data you get back should mean what it said or fail
     * field ordering
         * what unordered fields gave protobuf
             * easy catting of partial messages
             * overlays
                 * can be horrible, e.g. message fields upgraded to repeated
         * what ordered fields give us
             * no value stomping
             * easy detection of repeated violation without presence data
             * even makes required fields possible to detect, though that's not implemented
+    * less constrained field tags
+        * protobuf constrained the whole field key, including wire type, to 32 bits. we can just not do that instead
     * no groups
+        * historically these seem to be the original way data was nested, rather than nesting messages as length-delimited values
-        * allowing packed length-delineated types
+    * allowing packed length-delimited types
         * risk of upgrading them is considered the user's responsibility
     * first class maps
         * maps in protobuf were a pain and seem like a bodge
+        * theoretically it's possible to widen that schema into a repeated nested message with more fields, but this is almost never done

 * All varints (including tag fields and lengths) use [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration),